liiora/QuickHeal/README.md

 - Talents modifications (positions & values) for all class, linked to 1.17.2 Turtle Wow patch
 - Paladin : Integration of Holy Judgement mechanic to prio HL in that situation
 - Paladin : Flash of Light R7 added
+- Druid : Tree of Life doesn't cancel on quickheal usage anymore
-- Druid: Brought back "Cfg->General->Healthy Threshold Slider/RatioHealthy" slider and explanation text; You can now only use regrowth even out of combat
+- Druid: Brought back "Cfg->General->Healthy Threshold Slider/RatioHealthy" slider and explanation text; You can now use regrowth even out of combat for Tree of life lovers
 - Druid : Brought back low ranks
-- Druid : Tree of Life doesn't cancel on quickheal usage anymore